 - 1. Press the Menu and then Settings.

 - 2. Press Staged Ventilation.

 - 3. Press Curtains

-- 4. Press the curtain you want to program.

-- 5. Press the Up or Down arrows to adjust the set point and idle band; they are the same for open and close.
+- Press the curtain you want to program.
+The common settings (set point and idle band) and the closing settings (run duration and idle duration) display.

-- 6. Press the Up or Down arrows to adjust the OPEN run and idle durations.

-- 7. Press Close.

-- 8. Press the Up or Down arrows to adjust the CLOSE run and idle durations.
+- 5. Press the Up or Down arrows to adjust each of the common and closing settings.

-- 9. Press Save when you are finished.